-One of the best life jackets is an essential investment if you're thinking of getting into any watersport.
+Sourcing the best life jacket (or personal flotation device- PFD) for your aquatic adventures is essential if you're thinking of getting into almost any form of watersport, from kayaking and canoeing to SUPing and sailing.
 While there’s a vast amount of fun to be had messing around in rivers or on the coast, it is vital to have the right protective equipment.
 One common denominator in water-based sports is the need for a flotation device of some kind – a lifejacket in short.
 Choosing the best life jacket is a decision that rests on where you plan to use it most of the time; paddling along a canal in the sunshine is a very different scenario to the North Sea in a gathering storm, and fortunately there are life jackets to suit both situations.
 This guide picks out the key areas to look out for when choosing the best life jackets for you and your chosen sport, as well as five top lifejacket picks on the market today.

 Best life jacket: what to look for